My Jewish Seminary

 Judaism has worked hard to develop tools of reinterpretation.
 We renegotiate what the text means in order make us more deeply spiritual people.
 What do I see in the text?
 Reinterpret it constantly.
 “The Torah is not in heaven...but in thy mouth and in thy heart” - Deuteronomy 30:12,14.
 Our spiritual lives are in the 70 faces of the Torah - Or HaChaim Genesis 1:1:26.
 How much freedom should you take in re-making the text?
 You are a vessel through which the text speaks.
 Make Torah important for people and help them love it.
 Give them a glimpse into your love for it and allow them to participate in that love through you.
 Read Torah in a way that attracts them and pulls them toward it.
 Have faith that something new and exciting can still happen in the ongoing project of Talmud Torah.
 Judaism has an active sense of engagement; there's always more to be found in the Torah, so dig into the verses, argue.

 You don't have to move beyond paradoxical thinking.
 It's rich and wonderful because it embodies a truth that no resolution of the paradox ever will.
-You're always in a dialectic of resolution and opposition.
+You're always in a dialectic.
 Enjoy dwelling there and don't avoid paradoxes.